datacommonsorg/docsite/contributing/contributing_to_datacommons.md

 ### Creating a new tool

 Data Commons welcomes the development of new tools that make the data on Data Commons more accessible to end users.
-If you have developed or would like to propose a new tool, feel free to create a PR in [the Data Commons tools repo](https://github.com/datacommonsorg/tools) or contact the team at <support@datacommons.org>.
+If you would like to propose a new tool, feel free to create a PR in [the Data Commons tools repo](https://github.com/datacommonsorg/tools) or contact the team at <support@datacommons.org>.

 ### Sharing analysis